natalieagus/50002/docs/Labs/lab4-part1.md

 <br>
 Written by: Natalie Agus (2023)

-# Lab 4: Beta Processor with FPGA
+# Lab 4: Beta Processor with FPGA (Part 1)
 {: .no_toc}

 {: .warning}
 Before this lab, you are required to [complete this very basic FPGA tutorial](https://natalieagus.github.io/50002/fpga/fpga_1) we wrote and perhaps the official [Getting-Started-With-FPGA tutorial](https://alchitry.com/your-first-fpga-project) by Alchitry lab.
 Please **come prepared** and bring your FPGA + laptops where Vivado + Alchitry Lab is installed.
-At least one person in each team should have this.
+At least one person in each team should have a laptop that can run Vivado and bring the FPGA.

 ## Starter Code